Browser does not support script.

 Pathway specific entry criteria:

-Forensic Mental Health ResearchWe are looking for evidence of a genuine interest in, and aptitude for, research as well as forensic mental health.
-Please supply your degree transcript as we will look particularly at marks for research methods, statistics and your undergraduate dissertation.
+Applicants should display evidence of a genuine interest in the relationship between mental illness and crime, and an aptitude for research.
+Please supply your degree transcript: we are particularly interested in your marks for research methods, statistics and your undergraduate dissertation

 The deadline for applications is 01 April 2016 for 2016 entry.
 Prior to this date all applications will be given equal consideration and considered on their individual merits.
 After this date applications will be considered subject to the availability of places, thus we encourage you to submit your application as soon as possible.
 Please note that funding deadlines may be earlier.

 The programme aims to provide students with the knowledge and advanced skills necessary for a career that will involve clinical work and/or research with mentally disordered offenders.
-All teaching is at the Institute of Psychiatry, and includes training on assessment and treatment of mentally disordered offenders and on actuarial risk assessment tools.
+All teaching is at the Institute of Psychiatry, Psychology and Neuroscience.
 Throughout the programme there is an emphasis on the clinical relevance of research findings.
-Students will develop the critical skills necessary to assess and manage risk of antisocial and criminal behaviour and to establish, manage and evaluate programmes for reducing such behaviour as well as co-ordinating treatment and service programmes in a variety of settings.
-Much teaching is provided by practising clinicians.
+Students will develop the critical skills necessary to assess and manage risk of antisocial and criminal behaviour and to establish, manage and evaluate programmes for reducing such behaviour.

 Teaching methods include lectures, group work, discussions, case analyses.
 Assessment varies by module; methods include essays and other written assignments, written and oral examinations, research project.